BeamMW/docs-gitbook/dev/beam-platform-architecture.md

 The encapsulation of each node state is done using Beam Shaders while defining the state variables and correlating business logic to modify them.
 These shaders are coded using WebAssembly (WASM), allowing seamless deployment on Beam Virtual Machines.

-Beam uses WASM's binary instruction format for stack-based virtual machines and takes advantage of WASM's industry-standard support for various web for client and server applications.&#x20;
+Beam uses WASM's binary instruction format for stack-based virtual machines and takes advantage of WASM's industry-standard support for various web for client and server applications.

 ## Using Beam Shaders to Implement Smart Contracts